broadinstitute/gatk-sv/README.md

 #### <a name="batching">Batching</a>
 For larger cohorts, samples should be split up into batches of about 100-500 samples with similar characteristics.
 We recommend batching based on overall coverage and dosage score (WGD), which can be generated in [Module 00b](#module00b).
 An example batching process is outlined below:
 1. Divide the cohort into PCR+ and PCR- samples
-2. Partition the samples by median coverage from [Module00b](#module00b)
+2. Partition the samples by median coverage from [Module00b](#module00b), grouping samples with similar median coverage together.
+The end goal is to divide the cohort into roughly equal-sized batches of about 100-500 samples; if your partitions based on coverage are larger or uneven, you can partition the cohort further in the next step to obtain the final batches.
-3. Optionally, divide the samples further by dosage score (WGD) from [Module00b](#module00b) to obtain roughly equal-sized batches of about 100-500 samples
+3. Optionally, divide the samples further by dosage score (WGD) from [Module00b](#module00b), grouping samples with similar WGD score together, to obtain roughly equal-sized batches of about 100-500 samples
 4. Maintain a roughly equal sex balance within each batch, based on sex assignments from [Module00b](#module00b)